 These nut and seed crackers are nutty, light, crispy, and customizable.
 They are really easy to make and pretty hard to mess up.
 Since the crackers consist of mostly just nuts and seeds, the recipe is naturally vegan (dairy-free, egg-free), grain-free (gluten-free), soy-free, refined sugar-free, and great for those on a low-carb diet.

 While some foods seem easy to make, others may appear trickier at first glance.
 For example, baking a loaf of bread is pretty common, but you don’t find many people coming up with their own crackers!
 There seems to be a misconception that making homemade crackers isn’t easy, since it’s not as obvious how to make them compared to baking something like bread.

-To be honest, I didn’t start making my own crackers until a few years ago when my friend shared a recipe with me for raw (or baked) multi-seeded crackers.
+To be honest, I didn’t start making my own crackers until a few years ago when my friend shared a recipe with me for raw (or baked) multi-seed crackers.
 Ever since then, I have been hooked.
 I actually find that making crackers is easier and faster than making breads.
-Both my husband and my 4-year old daughter actually prefer these nut and seed crackers to the actual nut and seed bread.
+Both my husband and my children actually prefer these nut and seed crackers to nut and seed bread.
 Perhaps it’s the crispy, crunchy texture, the slightly toasted flavor, or the mere convenience of a quick snack…I’m not sure but I am with them on this.

 If you’re not sold on making crackers out of a bread recipe, there are other (easy) ways to make crackers.
 For instance, you can cut tortilla wraps into chips.
-I do this with my 1-ingredient flaxseed tortillas and almond tortillas (recipe coming soon!) at least once a week.
-Recently, I also found out that you can also make excellent crackers out of this lentil pizza crust.
+I do this with my 1-ingredient flaxseed tortillas and almond flour tortillas at least once a week.
+Recently, I also found out that you can also make excellent crackers out of lentils and chickpeas.
 So, now I make crackers not only from nuts and seeds, but also from legumes.